 What are some of the barriers to seeking counseling?
 The additional cost in time and energy used traveling to and from the counselor's office is one reason some do not seek help.
 We live in an age of technology, make it work for you!

 I have had good feedback and success with previous distance counseling clients.
 I have the utmost respect for all of my clients and their privacy.
-When I counsel by Skype, please be assured you have my undivided attention.
+When I counsel online, please be assured you have my undivided attention.
 You are the focus of our time.
 It will be like we are in a space together.

 Hi and Welcome to Colorado Counselors’ Web Site.
 Counseling… So many connotations in that one word.